jiaweizzhao/signSGD-with-Majority-Vote/README.md

 2. Run pre-scripts/imagenet_formatting.sh to preprocess the images

 ### C++ extension installation
-1. Put the folder 'bit2byte-extension' to the directory of PyTorch source code
+1. Put the folder 'bit2byte-extension' to the directory of the PyTorch source code
 2. Execute this command on the directory of 'bit2byte-extension'
 `python setup.py install`
 You can find more information about C++ extension in [PyTorch documentation](https://pytorch.org/tutorials/advanced/cpp_extension.html#using-your-extension)